GUIDES

 Additionally, across the degree's tutorial teaching as a whole, you get coached in various philosophical techniques, reminded of errors you're prone to make, etc. So, again, it's like learning the piano (or to paint, or to play football, or to do more or less anything involving complex skills): lessons are both opportunities to have your playing of a specific piece scrutinised, and, taken altogether, an extended coaching session in general playing techniques.
 But ultimately everything turns on your independent pursuit of the discipline in question.

 If you think about the tutorial in this way—make good faith efforts to answer the questions you're set, and then use the tutorial to try to improve your independent philosophical thinking on that question and in general— you'll reap rewards.
 Don't worry about being wrong.
 It would be strange if you got everything right first time, and most people don't even get things right the tenth time.
-I'm still getting them wrong several hundreds of times ahead of you.
+I'm still getting them wrong several hundreds of times down the road.

 If, by contrast, you think of your tutorials like an eight-year-old who's being forced to have piano lessons despite never practising, you'll waste your time here.